Why Hykell ?

 Benchmarking performance: Graviton4 vs Intel Xeon

-Recent data shows that the performance gap is widening with the introduction of Graviton4.
-In heavy compilation tasks like Gem5, Graviton4 completed the workload in 186.77 seconds at a cost of approximately $0.186 per run.
-This stands in stark contrast to the Intel Xeon 8488C, which required 244.88 seconds and cost significantly more at $0.288 per run.
-These metrics represent a massive gain in both speed and cost efficiency for development teams.
+Recent benchmarks indicate that the performance gap is widening in favor of ARM-based silicon.
+In heavy compilation tasks like Gem5, Graviton4 completed workloads in roughly 187 seconds at a cost of $0.186 per run.
+In contrast, the Intel Xeon 8488C required 245 seconds and cost approximately $0.288 per run.
+This represents a massive gain in both speed and cost efficiency for DevOps teams.

 Graviton vs Intel benchmark